Ailrk-sArchives/old-home/notes/2020-08-15-frontend-audit.md

 #### Audit
 Google lighthouse tool, It gives some heuristic based website quality check of the overall performance of the website, and the report generated includes some advice you can follow along.
 Advices are in form of `don't put too many data in on transfer`, it's pretty straight forward.

+## What I did
+#### preload list.
+The perf tool told me the loading time for the list page is very high, it's because the article list is sorted everytime it is loaded.
+Because the list is immutable, you don't really need to worry about the list get changed.
+So I preload all the list ahead of time, and now the list page performs much better.

+Now the list is preloaded ahead of the time, and the rest of the app will access the

+#### True  lazyness
+Reimplemented the lazy evaluation part of `mardowndb.macro`.
+Previous design was wrong in a ridiculous way, I made a new package `promise-by-need` to get lazyness, not it is guaranteed lazy.

+#### Layout problem
+Currently all the articles will be shown on one screen and put a lot pressure on layout.
+Layout is the most computational intensive activity after scripting, and if the layout is too complicated layout the page glitches.
+I planned to make paging to resovle some of the problem, but it requires a change on `markdowndb.macro` to sync with paged requests.
+It's on the todo list now.

 ## What I learnt